lukechapman/acf-random-string-field/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Generates a random string

 == Description ==

-Generates a random string
+Generates a random string using a pool of alphanumeric and special characters.

 = Compatibility =